-Terry T. Agnew
+Terry Agnew

-MBA, Msc, BE (Hons), FAICD, FAIM, SF Fin
+MBA, MSc, BE (Hons), FAICD, FAIM, SF Fin Non-Executive Director

 Mr Agnew was appointed to the Board of HCF in October 2019.
 He is a member of the Nomination Committee and was appointed as a member of the People, Culture & Remuneration Committee in December 2020.
 He became Chair of the Board of Flip Insurance Pty Ltd (a wholly owned subsidiary of HCF Life Insurance Company Pty Ltd) in April 2021.
-He was appointed to the Board of Railway & Transport Health Fund Ltd and Transport Health Pty Ltd on 1 November 2021.